 Across the nation, many people are suffering from addictions to opiates.
 However, more powerful than heroin and morphine is the drug fentanyl.
 Acetyl Fentanyl is an opiate that is mixed into street drugs and marketed as heroin.
 In fact, just a small amount can be fatal.
 Users typically use it intravenously as a direct substitute for heroin or painkillers.
 And, in some cases, users are seeking out fentanyl directly.
+Fentanyl addiction and opioid addiction require the help of an opioid addiction treatment program to keep individuals safe and on the road to recovery.

 Increasing Rates of Fentanyl-Related Overdoses